 That is my premise, that if you do back up your computers and such, it is much like investing your money in the market.
 I know you are thinking maybe I had an odd weekend, and I have gone off my financial nut here?
 I may have but allow me to elaborate on this a little.

-Backups for your system are great ideas and very important to do (as I mentioned last week), however, if you cannot restore the data from these backups it ends up being a futile procedure.
+Backups for your system are great ideas and very important to do (as I mentioned a while ago), however, if you cannot restore the data from these backups it ends up being a futile procedure.
 Mrs. Michael James had this very issue arise, where she was told all of her data was being backed up, however, when her system failed, the I.T. group sheepishly pointed out that they couldn’t restore her data from the backup tapes that they had.
 You really do need to test your backups to make sure that you can use the data in the backup data archive.

 Now This is a Real Back Up Tape (9 Track Reel)